 Things to Consider When Writing a Critical Review

-• When writing a critical analysis for a research paper, don’t just approve or dismiss the author’s argument based on your personal opinion.
+• When writing a critical analysis for a research paper, don’t just approve or dismiss the author’s argument based on your opinion.
 Support your evaluation and idea using credible resources with references.
 This may include research findings, facts, theories, events and others.
 Your analysis needs to be logical.

 • Review the paper from top to bottom.
-This means that you should analyze the author’s first argument, before proceeding to the next.
+This means you should analyze the author’s first argument, before proceeding to the next.
 This is the best way of keeping your content logic.

 • Keep a fair and neutral approach throughout your critical analysis paper.
-Critical analysis doesn’t necessarily mean only highlighting the negative aspects of the author’s work or disagreeing with each of his arguments.
+Critical analysis doesn’t mean only highlighting the negative aspects of the author’s work or disagreeing with each of his arguments.
 You should be neutral in your writing, by looking at both the positive and negative aspects of the work.

 Writing a critical analysis of a research paper is a captivating process if you master its right structure and use the experience of professional custom research paper writing service, who understand all the intricacies of research paper creation.